 Rodolfo Lanciani - Ancient Rome in the Light of Recent Discoveries - 1888

-Museo Nazionale Romano: (left) The "Prince" perhaps a king of Pergamum; (centre/right) The "Boxer at Rest"
+Museo Nazionale Romano: (left) the "Prince", perhaps a king of Pergamum; (centre/right) the "Boxer at Rest" and some details of it

 The excitement created by this extraordinary discovery had scarcely abated, when, about a month later, a second bronze statue was dug up, under the same circumstances as related above.
 The discovery took place between the second and third foundation walls, at a depth of eighteen feet below the level of the platform.
 Being notified at once, we assembled this time on the spot and were present when only the head of the figure appeared above the ground, and consequently we could follow and study the minutest details of the discovery. (..)